New England cottontail: Distribution and habitat

-In 2011, researchers from the University of Rhode Island reported that a survey found that the New England cottontail was on the verge of extirpation from Rhode Island, because of habitat loss, competition from eastern cottontails, and increased predator populations.
-The URI study collected nearly one thousand pellet samples from more than one hundred locations; DNA testing of the samples showed that only one contained the DNA of the New England cottontail.
+In 2011, researchers from the University of Rhode Island (URI) reported that a survey found that the New England cottontail was on the verge of local extinction in Rhode Island, because of habitat loss, competition from eastern cottontails, and increased predator populations.
+The URI study collected nearly a thousand pellet samples from more than 100 locations; DNA testing of the samples showed that only one contained the DNA of the New England cottontail.
 A habitat analysis was conducted on an island in Narragansett Bay with no known past population by either cottontail species, as a possible refugium for the New England cottontail.

-The New York State Department of Environmental Conservation also states that the New England cottontail's range in the state has been dramatically reduced because of habitat destruction and competition with the eastern cottontail.
+The New York State Department of Environmental Conservation (NYSDEC) also states that the New England cottontail's range in the state has been dramatically reduced because of habitat destruction and competition with the eastern cottontail.
 Moreover, the New England cottontail and the eastern cottontail look nearly identical.
 As a result, it is difficult to determine the New England cottontails' distribution.
-The NYSDEC's New England Cottontail Initiative encourages rabbit hunters to submit whole heads from rabbits they have harvested east of the Hudson River to the Department so they can be examined to help determine the range.
+The NYSDEC's New England Cottontail Initiative encourages rabbit hunters to submit whole heads from rabbits they have killed east of the Hudson River to the department so they can be examined to help determine the New England cottontail's range.

 According to the Nantucket Conservation Foundation, the New England cottontail occurs on Nantucket.
-Formerly, the species was thought to be extirpated on the island since the late 1990s, but the Nantucket Conservation Foundation and FWS believes that because the island still contained large shrubland habitat areas, there might still be a remnant New England cottontail population.
+Formerly, the species was thought to be extirpated on the island since the late 1990s, but the Nantucket Conservation Foundation and USFWS believe that because the island still contains large shrubland habitat areas, there might still be a remnant New England cottontail population.
 In 2013, a DNA sample from a rabbit captured on Nantucket Conservation Foundation-owned Ram Pasture property in 2011 tested positive as a New England cottontail, showing that the rabbit still exists on Nantucket.

 Habitat

-The New England cottontail is a habitat specialist.
-It thrives in early successional forests—young forests (usually less than twenty-five years old) with a dense understory of thick, tangled vegetation (scrubland/brushland), preferably of blueberry or mountain laurel (Kalmia latifolia).
-Studies indicate that these forests matured into closed-canopy stands and the shrub layer began to thin in the 1960s, the New England cottontail habit declined.
+The New England cottontail is a habitat specialist and prefers woodlands with higher elevation in northern latitudes.
+It thrives in early successional forests—young forests (usually less than 25 years old) with a dense understory of thick, tangled scrubland or brushland vegetation.
+Blueberry and mountain laurel plants are preferred.
+Studies indicate that as these forests matured into closed-canopy stands and the shrub layer began to thin in the 1960s, the New England cottontail habitat declined.

+Ecology and behavior

-New England cottontails prefer woodlands with higher elevation or northern latitudes.
-They create nests in depressions, some 12 cm deep by 10 cm wide, lining them with grasses and fur.
-According to studies, New England cottontails "rarely venture more than 5 m from cover."
+New England cottontails create nests in depressions, some 12 cm deep by 10 cm wide, lining them with grasses and fur.
+New England cottontails are reticent to leave cover, being noted as rarely straying more than 5 m from shelter.